Ghayathri3110/AI-response-quality-evaluator-agent/README.md

 1. User submits a question, AI response, and reference answer
 2. Input is cleaned and validated
-3. Relevant context is retrieved from FAISS
+3. Relevant context is retrieved from ChromaDB
 4. Four agents evaluate the response in parallel: relevance, accuracy, hallucination, completeness
 5. Scores are aggregated into an overall result
 6. A final report is generated with reasoning